json-api/json-api/_format/1.1/index.md

 #### <a href="#profiles-sending" id="profiles-sending" class="headerlink"></a> Sending Profiled Documents

-Clients and servers **MUST** include the `profile` media type parameter in conjunction with the JSON:API media type in a `Content-Type` header to indicate that they have applied one or more profiles to a JSON:API document.
+Clients and servers **MUST** include the `profile` media type parameter in conjunction with the JSON:API media type in the `Content-Type` header to indicate that they have applied one or more profiles to a JSON:API document.

 Likewise, clients and servers applying profiles to a JSON:API document **MUST** include a [top-level][top level] [`links` object][links] with a `profile` key, and that `profile` key **MUST** include a [link] to the URI of each profile that has been applied.

+The profiles referenced in the top level `links` object **MUST** be exactly the same set of profiles listed in the `Content-Type` header's `profile` parameter.

 > Beware: while senders are required to list the same profiles in the
 > `Content-Type` header and the document's `profile` links, recipients must